chandualle/Task-Management-System/README.md

 1. Register a new user.
 2. Log in with your credentials.
-3. Add, complete, and delete tasks.
+3. Add, Update and delete tasks.